 Early Origins of the Orgland family

+The surname Orgland was first found in the parish of Oglandres, and thence passed to the chateau of Pertot, in the department of the Orne, Normandy.
+Many of the family continued to reside there as seen as Marquis d'Orglandre who was listed as the representative of the family in France in the late 1800s.
 "Richard de Okelandre, the patriarch of this family, is supposed to have been of Norman origin, and was Lord of Nunwell, in the Isle of Wight, the present seat, from the time of King John."

 Important Dates for the Orgland family

 This web page shows only a small excerpt of our Orgland research.
 Another 167 words (12 lines of text) covering the years 1510, 1600, 1544, 1256, 1585, 1655, 1611, 1670, 1640, 1660, 1670, 1642, 1683, 1680, 1734 and 1874 are included under the topic Early Orgland History in all our PDF Extended History products and printed products wherever possible.

 Orgland Spelling Variations